-NASA’s new chief big on climate, hedges on 2024 moon landing
+AP Interview: NASA chief big on climate, hedges on moon date

 His underlying vision for NASA: “to explore the heavens with humans and machines.”

+“I double-dare them to offer me the opportunity,” he said, laughing.
+He quickly clarified, “It’s time for the young ones.”

+But he noted: “I’m still doing my pushups and I’m still doing my pullups and I’m still jogging — so don’t tempt me.”

-Nelson said he did not seek the NASA administrator job and had recommended three women to lead the space agency.
+Nelson said he did not seek the NASA administrator job, and had recommended three women.
 He said he told the Biden administration he would accept the nomination only if one of the women could serve as his deputy.
 Selected for the job: former space shuttle commander Pam Melroy.

-Nelson, 78, is NASA’s 14th administrator, the third to fly in space and the first to grow up in the shadow of rockets.
+Nelson is NASA’s 14th administrator, the third to fly in space.
 He was sworn in Monday by Vice President Kamala Harris, who will head the National Space Council.
 In a show of bipartisan space support, the two previous administrators took part in the ceremony, representing the Obama and Trump administrations.

 Nelson steps into NASA’s top job after 44 years of public service, 42 of them in an elected public office.

 Nelson grew up near Cape Canaveral, graduating from high school a year before Mercury astronaut Alan Shepard became the first American in space 60 years ago this week.

+His paternal grandparents were homesteaders on what is now Kennedy Space Center property.
+He has a copy of the deed signed by President Woodrow Wilson in 1917.
+The 160 acres were located at the north end of the runway used for shuttle landings.

-He went on to law school and served in the U.S. Army Reserve during the Vietnam War.
+Nelson went to law school and served in the U.S. Army Reserve during the Vietnam War.
 After a few terms in the Florida legislature, Nelson, a Democrat, won election to Congress, first in the House and then the Senate, before a 2018 defeat ended his political career.

-It was while Nelson was a congressman that he rocketed into orbit aboard space shuttle Columbia in January 1986 — just two weeks before Challenger’s astronauts perished during liftoff.
+It was while Nelson was a congressman that he rode on the shuttle — just two weeks before Challenger’s astronauts perished during liftoff.

+Following the shuttles’ retirement in 2011, NASA had to rely on Russia to ferry its astronauts to and from the space station — until the first SpaceX crew flight last year.

+“Despite the differences of the political governments, we’ve always had that space cooperation,” Nelson said.
+“And it is my fervent hope that that will continue.”

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.